geniusgithub/MediaRender/README.md

 a MediaRender Player run in Android Platform
 ===========
-MediaRender is a DLNA device(DMR) that can be found and control It uses the framework of Platinum
+MediaRender is a DLNA device(DMR) that can be found and control<br />  It uses the framework of Platinum

 Example screenshot below: